 On x-ray, the disc is not visible but a gross idea about its height can be made by looking at intervertebral space, which is space between two vertebrae.

 Each disc is made up of two parts: the annulus fibrosus and the nucleus pulposus.

-Annulus or anulus is the word derived from Latin word anus which means ring.
-Annulus is a ring like tough structure that surrounds and encases the other structure of intervertebral disc, called nucleus pulposus.
+Annulus or anulus is the word derived from the Latin word anus which means ring.
+The annulus is a ring-like tough structure that surrounds and encases the other structure of the intervertebral disc, called nucleus pulposus.

-The annulus provides rotational stability and resist compressive stress.
+The annulus provides rotational stability and resists compressive stress.

 Multiple layers or lamellae of collagen fibers arranged in a unique circumferential orientation along the disc periphery.

 Each lamella is oriented at a 30-degree angle to the horizontal axis of the disc, and this pattern alternates in successive lamellae.
 The outer collagen fibers attach to the ring apophysis, and the inner layers attach to the end plate surround the nucleus.

 High collagen/ low proteoglycan ratio makes the disc flexible enough.

 Fibroblast-like cells are responsible for producing type I collagen and proteoglycans.

 It is gel-like elastic substance within the annulus fibrous and is composed of the same material as annulus fibrosis – water, collagen, and proteoglycans but in different concentration and structural arrangements.